-Planning, investment, decision making and institutional processes of ongoing and new SDG 6 investments on water and sanitation are not coordinated with water related interventions in health, energy and food security, and reflect structurally embedded ‘silos’ that undermine job creation and inclusive economic growth.
+Planning, decision-making, and institutional processes for water investments are not gender transformative and coordination of water-related investments in food security, energy, health, and the economy is weak, reflecting structurally embedded ‘silos’ that undermine job creation and inclusive economic growth.

-Regional and national water investment programmes to close the water investment gap
+Develop regional and national water investment programmes to close the water investment gap